How To Set Quarterly Resolutions

-- Quarter 1: Improve your strength by exercising with resistance bands 3xs a week (and check out this article for determining your favorite type of strength workout).
+- Quarter 1: Improve your strength by exercising with article for determining your favorite type of strength workout).

-- Quarter 2: Improve your gut health by incorporating these supplements for digestive support into your daily routine and checking out these tips.
+- Quarter 2: Improve your gut health by incorporating these tips.

 - Quarter 3: Improve your flexibility by stretching for 10 minutes every night.
 Use this playlist for the ultimate unwind time.

 - Quarter 4: Quit smoking.
 This one is big—but think about how successful you’ve been so far.
 Get clean just in time for the holidays.

 For the person who wants to live life to the fullest.

 - Quarter 1: Plan at least one date with a friend, loved one, or oneself at least once a week.

 - Quarter 2: Take a class in a skill you’ve always been interested in—like pottery or coding.